essays arranged by artist:

 Like most Byrds albums, and especially so in this case, figuring out who played and when on this album requires further dissection of the recording process.
 Since Menck's book, like many of the 33 1/3 books that I have read, does not excel in providing citations (that is, it provides none) we rely on Tim Connors' old website to confirm details.
 We can start by putting ‘Space Odyssey’ aside, as it apparently featured only McGuinn and Usher, on the same day (October 23rd) that they did ‘Moog Raga’, included as a bonus track on the 1997 C.D.
 That leaves 10 tracks.
 Both Crosby and Clarke each play on four and these two sets of songs mostly over-lap: that is, Crosby plays on his own ‘Tribal Gathering’ but Clarke does not, while Clarke is on ‘Artificial Energy’ (December 5-6) but Crosby had quit the band by that point.
 Another way of putting this: ‘Old John Robertson’ (June 21), ‘Draft Morning’ (July 31-August 3), and ‘Dolphin's Smile’ (August 14) were recorded by the quartet that the Byrds were when the album sessions began.
 A bitter argument that took place while recording ‘Dolphin's Smile’, with the other three members losing their patience with Clarke's inability to meet their demands for the song, led to Clarke's temporary exit.
 “Wrecking Crew” drummers Jim Gordon and Hal Blaine took his place on ‘Tribal Gathering’ (August 16), ‘Get to You’ (August 30), ‘Goin' Back’ (October 9, 11, and 16), ‘Natural Harmony’ (November 29-30), and ‘Wasn't Born to Follow’ (November 29-30), and likely the final mix of ‘Dolphin's Smile’ as well.
 Clarke would return for ‘Change Is Now’ on August 29th and 30th (Menck notes it had already been attempted a month earlier, so perhaps Clarke was grandfathered in for the song) but would not retake his drummer throne until the very end of the album's sessions, for ‘Artificial Energy’.
 Soon enough, though, he was an ex-Byrd as surely as Crosby.
 (At least part of the fiery exchange among the band members during the recording of ‘Dolphin's Smile’ is included as a hidden track on the 1996 C.D, beginning 6 minutes and 41 seconds into the final track of the disc, perhaps the most absurdist bonus track ever included on a reissue.)
 As with Crosby not wrapping up his own songs, the use of multiple drummers, even as it indicated the original version of the Byrds coming apart, ultimately gave Notorious a rhythmic complexity that the Byrds lacked to this point.
 Drums and cymbals pierce through to the forefront of the mix several times throughout the album, especially in providing the segues at several points.

 Indeed, as with Sweetheart, session musicians like Blaine and Gordon played an important role in this album.
 Unlike Sweetheart, the producer, Usher (he was at the helm for both albums), was even more important.
 For example, as McGuinn complained that the horn players on ‘Artificial Energy’ played too “straight,” Usher subjected them to the same electronic treatments that the vocals received on the track, resulting in a high-pitched, nasal sound on the latter, and a brittle, disorienting choppiness to the former.
 A session musician, Paul Beaver, plays a big role in ‘Natural Harmony’ but he plays the synthesizer, and its sounds work well in tandem with Usher's heavy effects... one hardly even notices that Hillman, who composed the song, is on lead vocal.
 The Firesign Theatre made an invaluable contribution to ‘Draft Morning’, in the form of an aural collage of war-related sounds.
 The aforementioned interlocking guitar parts of ‘Wasn't Born to Follow’ saw McGuinn joined by Clarence White and Orville “Red” Rhodes, the latter on the pedal steel, which he also used to considerable effect on ‘Get to You’; that said, all of White's and Rhodes' contributions tend to get lost in the mix.
-Even with the string section that pops up suddenly on ‘Old John Robertson’... whereas the original version, released as the B side to the non-L P 1967 single ‘Lady Friend’, the strings were unadorned, here Usher again uses spatial panning to give the entire song an otherworldly feel.
+Even with the string section that pops up suddenly on ‘Old John Robertson’... whereas on the original version, released as the B side to the non-L P 1967 single ‘Lady Friend’, the strings were unadorned, here Usher again uses spatial panning to give the entire song an otherworldly feel.
 When McGuinn finally offers guitar solos, on ‘Change Is Now’ and ‘Tribal Gathering’, there too the final electroacoustic sound of the guitars, after their sound has been manipulated by Usher, comprises the content of the solos as much as what McGuinn's fingers are doing.

 Notorious stands as Usher's finest achievement.
 He excelled as a producer and, in the case of Sagittarius, a ringleader of sorts for multifarious, perhaps not always complementary, personalities.
 The first Sagittarius album, Present Tense, as delightful as it is, hardly holds together like Notorious.
 For many Byrds aficionados, and presumably for the Rolling Stone-approved dogmatists of commercial success, the notion that the best Byrds album was both a flop in the marketplace and yet commands attention because it was the peak of the career of a relatively-obscure figure in 1960s Rock simply cannot be true.
 As Fricke hints, even if only subconsciously, a “dated” album cannot be the band's best.
 But it is.
 It is the "dated" nature of Usher's electronic effects that distinguishes the album.
 And for a band pushed by Columbia Records to release too much product, resulting in slapdash collections of songs, the relative uniformity of sound combined with the widest range of talent ever to work on a Byrds album made for the best Byrds album.
 It is both a pleasure to listen to in its entirety and an historical landmark.